saveourtool/diktat/README.md

 <details>
 <summary>Suppress warnings on individual code blocks</summary>
-In addition to enabling/disabling warning globally via config file (`enable = false`), you can suppress warnings by adding `@Suppress` annotation on individual code blocks
+In addition to enabling/disabling warning globally via config file (`enable = false`), you can suppress warnings by adding `@Suppress` annotation on individual code blocks or `@file:Suppress()` annotation on a file-level.

 For example: